bluebinary/jpegdata/README.md

 The JPEGData library's main class is the `JPEG` class through which JPEG image files can be loaded, modified via the supported actions, and saved.
-The library supports reading several common JPEG file formats including JFIF and EXIF formatted JPEG files.
+The library supports reading several common JPEG file formats including JFIF, EXIF, CCIF and SPIFF formatted JPEG files.
 Currently the library does not support more recent JPEG formats and derivations such as JPEG XL, JPEG-2000, JPEG XR, etc.

 The `JPEG` class offers the following methods:

 * `JPEG(filepath: str)` – The `JPEG()` class constructor expects an absolute filepath at a minimum for the JPEG file you wish to open.
-Upon initializing the class with the file, the library will then attempt to load and parse the file.
+Upon initialising the class with the file, the library will then attempt to load and parse the file.
 Assuming that the file is a valid JPEG file, the library will parse the file, identify any segments contained within the file, and any data associated with each of the segments, and will determine several